-Habitat and Distribution: Found only in the forests (rainforest, subalpine, deciduous, gallery, spiny bush) of the African island of Madagascar
+Habitat and Distribution: Found only in the forests (primarily dry forests, but including rainforest, subalpine, deciduous, gallery, and spiny bush habitats) of the African island of Madagascar

 Wild Diet: Fruit (especially tamarind), leaves, flowers, sap, bark, and occasionally birds and insects